-With the windows of my Tehran apartment covered with tinfoil so that the flash would not be visible from outside, we were safe to create and let creativity flow.
-The women threw their brightly colored hijab in the air and as it inescapably floated back to them, I captured this act of defiance.
+With the windows of my Tehran apartment covered with tinfoil to ensure that the flash would not be visible from outside, we were safe to create and let creativity flow.
+The women threw their brightly colored headscarf in the air and as it inescapably floated back to them, I captured their act of defiance.

 In recent years, it's especially women who are pushing for change in Iran.
 Women in Iran are highly educated.
 They are involved in the workforce and they are continually suppressed.
 Also during the widespread Iranian protests in the beginning of 2018, women were at the center of the resistance.
 The young Iranian woman, Vida Movahed, standing atop a container and shedding her hijab while simultaneously waving it as a flag, has become the symbol of the protests.

 Since her arrest, more women are taking a stand with their headscarves on a wooden stick, emulating her initial protest.
 Also religious women and men are joining to take a stand against forced hijab, making it all the more clear that this fight is about freedom and not about religion.

 Journalist Masih Alinejad, founder of the My Stealthy Freedom movement has contributed a great sense of empowerment to Iranian women.
 Her campaign - for which women send their defiant photos of themselves without hijab which she then posts on Facebook - has inspired many and has exposed the magnitude of shared experience.